webcoyote/git-multi-hook/README.md

 3. **Fail fast** → If any hook returns non-zero, the chain stops immediately
 4. **Deterministic order** → Scripts run in alphabetical order (use `01-`, `02-` prefixes for ordering)

-All your existing hooks still work with no changes.
+Existing hooks work with no changes.

 ## 🚀 Installation